dt-developers/camara-sdk.py/readme.md

 Usage
 -----

-To run the cli, use `python3 cli.ph` or directly execute the script like `./cli.py`.
+To run the cli, use `python3 cli.py` or directly execute the script like `./cli.py`.
 Once the cli is started typing `help` will show the list of available _verbs_.
 Entering those will change configuration or actually call the apis.

 Please set `CAMARA_CLIENT_ID` and `CAMARA_CLIENT_SECRET` environment variables to authenticate towards the Telekom Camara API gateway.
 Otherwise you'll get asked at startup of the _cli_.